sfepy/sfepy/doc/developer_guide.rst

 Then make the changes as you wish, following our `style guide
 <http://code.google.com/p/sfepy/wiki/CodingStyle>`_.

-**Note** Do not fear to experiment - git works with your *local* copy of the repository, so it is not possible to damage the master repository.
-And it is always possible to re-clone a fresh copy, in case you do something that is really bad.
+**Note** Do not be afraid to experiment - git works with your *local* copy of the repository, so it is not possible to damage the master repository.
+It is always possible to re-clone a fresh copy, in case you do something that is really bad.

 Contributing changes
 ^^^^^^^^^^^^^^^^^^^^